maccman/spine.tutorials/tutorials/coffee.md

 [CoffeeScript](http://jashkenas.github.com/coffee-script) is a "little language that compiles into JavaScript".
 Essentially, its aim is to improve JavaScript syntax, meaning less typing for you, and often less errors.

 CoffeeScript files compile down to pure JavaScript, and there's no interpretation at run time.
 This means you can use any existing JavaScript library seamlessly, and vice-versa.
-In other words, you can write you Spine applications in CoffeeScript, giving you a much sweeter syntax and saving time.
+In other words, you can write your Spine applications in CoffeeScript, giving you a much sweeter syntax and saving time.

 You can use Spine & CoffeeScript as-is, without any API changes.
 Use the same function names and properties, just use CoffeeScript's syntax for defining function and object literals.